Thomas Staniforth & Co. Sickle works at Hackenthorpe.

 By the end of 1872, Thomas officially turned his manufactory into a company.
 John and Hugh, his younger brothers that were named in their fathers will were now deceased.
 Thomas decided to take up partnership with his son William Staniforth, and his son in law John Hibbard, the wife of his daughter Louisa Staniforth, and Rowland Hibbard, the husband of his daughter Harriet Ann Staniforth.
 Rowland was John Hibbards brother, serving as a captain in the Sheffield Artillery Volunteers.
 He would only live another two years, passing away aged thirty one.

 It should be noted that John and Rowland were the sons of John Hibbard and Hannah Hibbard (cousins) and that Johns’ father Rowland Hibbard of Woodhouse was trustee to Mary Staniforth (nee Hurt)s will.
 Thomas Staniforth’s own mother Ann Hibbard was also a member of this line of Hibbards.
-A chart will be included at the back of this book showing the Hibbard family.

 Thomas Staniforth passed away on September 24th, 1873.
 His widow Mary Jane Staniforth remained at Greenside House, however at the time of her death in 1887, her address was recorded as Brunswick Street, Sheffield.
 By the time of the 1891 Census, John Hibbard and his family were living at Greenside House.